 When the teams arrived at the stadium, they found the field nearly frozen.
 A layer of condensation had built up between the field and the covering tarpaulin the night before.
 When the tarpaulin was removed and the field was exposed to the bitter cold, it froze.

-"Astroturf was like a pillow compared to this," said Packers running back Chuck Mercein
+"Astroturf was like a pillow compared to this," said Packers running back Chuck Mercein.

 The Packers began the game like two-time defending champions.
 Starr hit wide receiver Boyd Dowler with an eight-yard touchdown pass to give Green Bay a 7-0 first-quarter lead.
 In the second quarter on third-and-one, Starr connected with Dowler again, this time for a 46-yard touchdown and a 14-0 advantage.